OxfordRSE/website/content/page/about.md

 from Oxford.

-## Project Aims
+# Original RSE survey project

-We will explore the need for research software engineering (RSE) support in both the academic research and the knowledge transfer spaces within Oxford.
-Our aims are to:
+We explored the need for research software engineering (RSE) support in both the academic research and the knowledge transfer spaces within Oxford.
+Our aims were to:

 1. Identify researchers within the University with a need for RSE support.
 1. Assess the extent to which the lack of RSE support is a barrier to both